The ESVD award in memory of Ulli Runge Harms

 The award is for up to 1500 Euro in total.
 A sum of 1000 Euro will be paid to the grant recipient prior to the externship.
 An additional sum of up to 500 Euros will be paid to the recipient based on documentation of incurred expenses during the externship sent to the ESVD board together with a report of the externship.
 These documents should be provided within 1 month of the end of the externship.
 Expenses above 1500 Euros will not be covered by the grant.

-Application for the 2023 award is now closed.
-Congratulations to Daria Andrieieva the 2023 award recipient
+Application for the 2025 award is now closed

-Applications for the 2023 ESVD Ulli Runge Harms Award should be sent to the ESVD Secretary secretary@esvd.org.
-The externship should take place during the year 2023.
+Applications for the 2025 ESVD Ulli Runge Harms Award should be sent to the ESVD Secretary secretary@esvd.org.
+The externship should take place during the year 2024.
+A decision on the succesful application will be announced by the end of February 2025

 *The applicant must provide a financial plan of expected expenses, including travel, accommodation, dietary expenses, and if applicable, fees for the externship paid to the clinic/institution.

-Below is the report from the 2022 Ulli Runge Harms recipient Elisa Theuerkauff
+Below is the report from the 2023 Ulli Runge Harms recipient Daria Andrieieva